fuzikt/starpy/README.md

 ## plot_star.py
 Plots values of defined label(s) from STAR file.
 ```
   --i              Input STAR filename.
-Multiple files allowed separated by comma or by space (then all must be enclosed in double quotes).
+Multiple files allowed separated by comma or by space (then all must be enclosed in double quotes) (Default: STDIN).
   --data           Data table from star file to be used (Default: data_particles).
   --lbx            Label used for X axis (Default: None).
 If not defined, X axis is per record in the data table (e.g. per particle)
   --lby            Labels used for plot (Y-axis values).
 Accepts multiple labels to plot (separated by comma, or by space (then all must be enclosed in double quotes)).